Centime is solid AP software. It's still software.

 For a general business — or even a cannabis business with a dedicated AP team — Centime is a viable option.
 The software handles the workflow.
 Your team runs the software.

 That's the distinction.
 Centime gives you tools.
-ShelfSpace gives you a team.
+ShelfSpace gives you a system that does the work.

 The cannabis gaps